bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-03-ref-readonly.md

 cannot use 'ref readonly' primary constructor parameter 'context' inside an instance member
 ```

-When looking back at the documentation it's pretty obvious because it clearly states _'...must be present in the method declaration. ...'_.
+When looking back at the documentation, it's pretty obvious because it clearly states _'...must be present in the method declaration. ...'_.
 So we can only use it for methods.
 Let's update our `PersonRepository` to pass the `DbContext` as a readonly reference to the `GetName` method.

 ```csharp
 public class PersonRepository()